Documents That Define American Governance

 The answer it provides is precise, and its implications have made institutional power uncomfortable ever since.

 Authority does not come from monarchs.
 It does not come from courts, bureaucracies, professional expertise, or the passage of time.
 It comes from the people.
 Not symbolically.
-Not as a rhetorical flourish.
+Not as rhetorical framing.
 Structurally and explicitly.

-The document establishes three foundational principles that form the conceptual basis for everything that follows.
+The document establishes three foundational principles that form the conceptual basis for everything that follows in the American system of governance.

 Rights Exist Prior to Government

 The Declaration speaks in terms of unalienable rights.
 That specific language carries structural weight.
 Rights that are unalienable cannot be granted, adjusted, or revoked by any external institution.
-They are inherent to the individual.
+They are inherent to the individual by nature, not conferred by any governing body.

 This distinction is not philosophical abstraction.
-It is the first structural constraint on government authority.
+It is the first and most consequential structural constraint on government authority.

 If rights are government-issued, they are government-controlled.
-An institution that creates a right can modify or eliminate it.
-But if rights exist independently of government, then government operates under a fundamental limitation: it cannot legitimately claim authority over what it did not create.
+An institution that creates a right can modify or eliminate it according to its own interests or the pressures of the moment.
+But if rights exist independently of government, then government operates under a fundamental limitation: it cannot legitimately claim authority over what it did not create and cannot legitimately eliminate what it was formed to protect.

 The Declaration positions government not as the originator of rights, but as a mechanism designed to protect rights that already exist.
-That inversion reshapes the entire relationship between individual and state.
+That inversion reshapes the entire relationship between the individual and the state.
+It is not a minor conceptual point.
+It is the basis on which every constitutional protection rests.

 Government Authority Is Conditional

-The Declaration introduces a principle that modern governance rarely emphasizes: government does not hold authority in perpetuity.
-It holds authority so long as it fulfills a specific and narrow function.
+The Declaration introduces a principle that modern governance rarely emphasizes with adequate force: government does not hold authority permanently or without condition.
+It holds authority so long as it fulfills a specific and defined function.

 That function is the protection of individual rights.

 Not the management of social outcomes.
 Not the expansion of administrative capacity.
-Not the indefinite accumulation of regulatory authority.
+Not the indefinite accumulation of regulatory authority over private conduct.
 The protection of rights that preexist the government itself.

 Consent Is Not Passive or Permanent

 The Declaration’s treatment of consent is more demanding than modern civics typically conveys.
-It does not describe citizens who passively accept governance.
+It does not describe citizens who passively accept governance as a fixed condition of civic life.
 It describes active participants whose ongoing consent is the source of governmental legitimacy.

-This creates a structural tension at the center of the American system: government must exercise authority to function, but that authority must remain anchored to the will of the people it serves.
+This creates a structural tension at the center of the American system.
+Government must exercise authority to function.
+But that authority must remain anchored to the will of the people who authorized it.
 That tension is not a design flaw.
-It is a design feature.
+It is a design feature, deliberately built into the architecture of the system to prevent any governing body from treating its own continuation as the primary object of governance.

 What the Declaration Actually Accomplishes